larkery/vrp-sa/README.md

    * A neighbourhood list implementation
  * A stochastic Clarke-Wright implementation in h.vrp.stochasticsavings
  * A traditional and enhanced CW implementation in h.solcons
+ * A GUI which can show any of these solvers running interactively